kumbulanit/t-sql/tech company/untitled/Module 2 - Introduction to T-SQL Querying/Lesson2_Understanding_Sets.md

 (
     SELECT 'Employee' AS Type, FirstName, LastName, City FROM Employees
-    WHERE City IN ('New York', 'Los Angeles', 'San Francisco', 'Boston') )
+    WHERE City IN ('New York', 'Los Angeles')
+)
 UNION
 (
-    SELECT 'Customer' AS Type, ContactFirstName AS FirstName, ContactLastName AS LastName, City FROM Customers
+    SELECT 'Customer' AS Type, FirstName, LastName, City FROM Customers
-    WHERE City IN ('New York', 'Los Angeles', 'San Francisco', 'Boston') )
+    WHERE City IN ('New York', 'Los Angeles')
+)
 ORDER BY City, Type, LastName;
 ```